HL7/davinci-ecdx/input/pagecontent/burden-reduction.md

 {% include img.html img="pas-pended-flow.svg" caption="CDex in DaVinci PAS 'Pended' Workflow" %}

-<span class="bg-success" markdown="1">\* For details on how the pended transaction is managed, see the [Submit Additional Information] section in the PAS Implementation Guide.</span><!-- new-content -->
+\* For details on how the pended transaction is managed, see the [Submit Additional Information] section in the PAS Implementation Guide.

 {% include link-list.md %}